Kings Park, New York

 Long Island Rail Road (LIRR) – Kings Park Station

-• Direct service on the Port Jefferson Branch
+• Service on the Port Jefferson Branch

 Major Roads